False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Policy Goals and Objectives

-The goal of federal regulation of medical device labeling is to ensure the safe and effective use of medical devices to protect and promote public health.
+The goal of federal regulation of medical device labeling is to ensure the safe and effective use of medical devices to protect and promote the health of the public.
 Policy objectives include the following:

 1. Support healthcare consumers and professionals in their ability to make informed decisions about the adoption and use of medical devices;